openstreetmap/stateofthemap-2016/_posts/lightning-talks/0200-01-09-wikimedia-maps.md

 layout: event
 title: Wikipedia Maps
 name: Yuri Astrakhan
-organization: Wikimedia
+organization: Wikimedia Foundation
 theme: multi
 category: lightning
-twitter:
+twitter: nyuriks
 length: 5min
 osm:
 ---

-I would like to tell how Wikipedia is building a map service using OSM data, how we would like to encourage closer ties between OSM and Wikipedia communities, and possibly cover the technical aspects of the new service we built.
+Yuri will describe how Wikipedia is building a map service using OSM data and discuss how Wikimedia would like to encourage closer ties between OSM and Wikipedia communities.
+If time permits he will cover the technical aspects of the new service they built.